SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-build-the-intelligent-edge-with-azure-iot-edge.md

 ---
 title: "Build the intelligent edge with Azure IoT Edge"
-excerpt: "Interested in building end to end IoT solutions or about Azure IoT, but aren't quite sure what it can do for you?
-This path is the place to start."
+excerpt: "Follow this learning path for a broad and compelling introduction to the fundamentals of building IoT solutions with Azure IoT."
 type: collection
 price: Free
 length: PT3H5M